SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

   - /about.html
 ---

-Cheers!
+Greetings!
 My name is Songhua Hu (胡松华), a third-year Ph.D. candidate at Department of Civil & Environmental Engineering, University of Maryland, College Park.
-My supervisor is Dr. Lei Zhang.
+My supervisor is Dr. Lei Zhang and Dr. Chenfeng Xiong.
 Currently, I work as a graduate research assistant at the [Maryland Transportation Institute](https://mti.umd.edu/).
 I received my B.S. degree in Transportation Engineering from Huazhong University of Science and Technology in 2016 and a M.S. degree in Transportation Engineering from Tongji University in 2019.
-My research interests focus on Big data and cloud computing, Smart cities and shared mobility, Statistics modeling and deep learning, Dynamic spatiotemporal network, and Integrated multi-modal traffic simulation.
+My research mainly focuses on leveraging emerging multisource transportation-related big data, such as mobile device location data, social media, mobility service transactions, transit smart-card data, and automatic road traffic sensors records, to quantify population-representative and near-real-time human mobility, analyze individual-level travel behaviors, understand shared mobility services and “Mobility as a service” (MaaS) infrastructure, and estimate multimodal, high-resolution travel demand.
 ***

 Research Interests
 ======
+### Big-data-driven human mobility modelling
+I propose a big-data-driven travel demand modelling framework to model, predict, and simulate large-scale human movement aggregately and disaggregately, leveraging massive location-based services (LBS) data, integrating a set of statistical methods, deep learning technologies, and simulation tools.
+I introduce a spatiotemporal graph neural network (STGNN) to model and predict PA/OD time-series matrices.
+I propose a temporal hierarchical transformer (THT) to learn and predict individual-level trips in future-year scenarios.
+I finally integrate the aforementioned results with transport simulation tools to achieve a complete travel demand modelling process.

+### Integrated modeling transport and epidemiology
+I build a range of integrated mathematic models to jointly examine relationships among human mobility, non-pharmaceutical interventions, and virus transmission during the COVID-19 pandemic, controlling for racial/ethnic, socioeconomic, demographic, occupation, and partisanship disparities.

+### Smart cities and shared mobility
+I have one-year internship in EVCARD, the biggest carsharing program in China, as a data scientist to help support station placement and vehicle relocation.
+I have published several papers related to carsharing based on the data from EVCARD.
+I am now interested in the mixed shared mobility ecosystem across the U.S., and the emerging shared micromobility like e-scooters.

 ### Integrated multi-modal traffic simulation
 I have six-years experiences in traffic simulation.
 I am experienced in Vissim, Synchro, TransCAD, and AnyLogic.
 I have leaded various micro and macro traffic simulation projects in different cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan.
-Currently, I am working on the development of an integrated multi-modal traffic simulation framework driven by agent-based deep learning and high-speed dynamic traffic assignment tools.
+Currently, I am also working with Dr. Xuesong Zhou from ASU on the development of an integrated multi-modal traffic simulation framework driven by agent-based modelling and dynamic traffic assignment.

-### Smart cities and shared mobility
-I have one-year internship in EVCARD, the biggest carsharing program in China, as a data science to help support station placement and vehicle relocation.
-I have published several papers related to carsharing based on the data from EVCARD.
-I am now interested in the mixed shared mobility ecosystem across the U.S., and the emerging shared micromobility like e-scooters.

-### Dynamic spatiotemporal network
-My Ph.D. career mainly focuses on the implement of network theory into human mobility.
-My current research efforts include three folds.
-First, the visualization, quantification, and identification of dynamic human movement network.
-Second, the combination of Long Short Term Memory networks and graph convolutional networks (LSTM-GCN).
-Third, the implement of cloud-based distributed computing technology into large-scale spatiotemporal computation.

 ***

 Education
 ======
-* Ph.D. candidate, University of Maryland, College Park.
+* Ph.D. candidate, University of Maryland, College Park, 2023 (Expected).
 * M.S., Tongji University, 2019.
 * B.S., Huazhong University of Science and Technology, 2016.